SergioSim/debian-hadoop/tp/2/README.md

-In this exercise we reiterate over the previous one, however, instead of using Hadoop's (`Input`/`Output`)`Format` classes we will be using our own `GraphNodeInputFormat`/`GraphNodeOutputFormat` classes along with a custom writable type `GraphNodeWritable`.
+In this exercise we reiterate over the previous one, however, instead of using Hadoop's (`Input`/`Output`)`Format` classes we will be using our own `GraphInputFormat`/`GraphOutputFormat` classes along with a custom writable type `GraphNodeWritable`.

-To get started quickly, we provide you with the implementation of `GraphNodeInputFormat` and `GraphNodeOutputFormat`; thus it remains to implement the `GraphNodeWritable` class and adapt the previously implemented `Driver`, `Mapper` and `Reducer` classes to use the `GraphNodeInputFormat`, `GraphNodeOutputFormat` and `GraphNodeWritable` classes.
+To get started quickly, we provide you with the implementation of `GraphInputFormat` and `GraphutputFormat`; thus it remains to implement the `GraphNodeWritable` class and adapt the previously implemented `Driver`, `Mapper` and `Reducer` classes to use the `GraphInputFormat`, `GraphOutputFormat` and `GraphNodeWritable` classes.

 - The `GraphNodeWritable` class must implement the following method:
   ```java
   public String get_serialized()
   ```
   which should return a serialized string describing the graph node (you pick the format);
-  this method is called by the provided `GraphNodeOutputFormat` class.
+  this method is called by the provided `GraphOutputFormat` class.
 - The `GraphNodeWritable` class must also must have the following constructor:
   ```java
   public GraphNodeWritable(String data)